CTRL+P to print this page or click here to download a PDF version.

 - An obligation to submit financial and statistical data in time to assure inclusion in the regularly scheduled 20 group report.
-No member is entitled to receive the confidential financial information of the 20 group if he/she has not submitted current financial information for two or more consecutive months.
+No member is entitled to receive the confidential financial information of the 20 group if they have not submitted current financial information for two or more consecutive months.

 - A commitment to share knowledge and to actively participate in 20 group activities and discussions.